Matheuscroft/Matheuscroft/README.md

 ### Welcome!

-- 🌱 I’m currently learning and improving my knowledge of Javascript, Java, Python, C++, C#, HTML and CSS.
+I'm a Game Programmer and Full Stack Developer, practicing and improving my knowledge of Javascript, Java, Python, C++, C#, HTML and CSS.

-- 📫 How to reach me: matheus.sdoliveira@gmail.com
+I'm always trying to implement different features to practice and to solve "problems" that came out of my curiosity.

-- 😄 Pronouns: ele/dele/he/him
+- 📫 You can e-mail me: matheus.sdoliveira@gmail.com

 <div align="center">
   <a href="https://github.com/Matheuscroft">